 During the arm race of the 1950s, these two breeds of rockets competed to achieve intercontinental range, with ballistic missiles eventually becoming the ultimate strategic weapon of the Cold War.
 In its turn, the cruise missile evolved into tactical weapon, designed to hit land and sea targets.

-In the 1960s, the Soviet navy actively adopted cruise missiles to counteract a perceived threat from the US Navy.
+In the 1960s, the Soviet navy adopted cruise missiles to counteract a perceived threat from the US Navy.
 Despite its purely military applications, cruise missile technology stimulated development in several other fields, including the space program.
-In the Soviet Union, challenges associated with the targeting of long-range cruise missiles justified the creation of space space-based guidance systems and even prompted development of manned military outposts in space.
+In the Soviet Union, challenges associated with the targeting of long-range cruise missiles justified the creation of space-based guidance systems and even prompted development of manned military outposts in space.

 In the post-Soviet period, aircraft-based cruise missiles continued playing a strategic role in the Russian armed forces.
 In 2011, the Ministry of Defense planned to purchase 20 such vehicles.